networkop/k8s-topo/README.md

 docker-registry   ClusterIP   10.233.6.223   <none>        5000/TCP   10s
 ```

-We can store the image URL in environment variable
+The following environment variable will be used by `k8s-topo` script to set the default cEOS image:

 ```
 export CEOS_IMAGE=$(kubectl get service docker-registry -o json | jq -r '.spec.clusterIP'):5000/ceos:4.20.5F
 ```

-Now we can upload any docker image to this registry:
+Now we can upload the cEOS docker image to this registry:

 ```
 docker import cEOS-4.20.5F-lab.tar.xz ceos:4.20.5F